bvoightlab/bvoightlab.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-I am fortunate to be blessed with a fantastic group of diverse group of trainees and computational scientists who I have bedazzled into chasing all of our myriad of interests!
+I am fortunate to be blessed with a fantastic group of computational scientists who I have bedazzled into chasing all of our myriad of interests!

 {% include section.html %}